2 Samuel 7: Sectional summary

-King David consulted Nathan, a court-prophet and king's advisor, about his intention to build a temple to house the Ark of the Covenant; similar divine consultations for building temples were found in extra-biblical parallels, such as in the Egyptian Königsnovelle.
-Nathan then conveyed the first oracle of YHWH (verses 5 and 7) that David was prohibited from building a temple for YHWH in Jerusalem (1 Chronicles 22:8; 28:3; 1 Kings 5:17).
-Nathan later supported Solomon, son of David, to be king (1 Kings 1–2) and to build a Solomonic temple.
+David consults Nathan, a court prophet and his advisor, about his intention to build a temple to house the Ark of the Covenant; similar divine consultations for building temples are found in extra-biblical parallels, such as in the Egyptian Königsnovelle (lit. 'royal drama') genre.
+Nathan then conveys the first oracle of YHWH (verses 5 and 7): that David is prohibited from building a temple for YHWH in Jerusalem.
+The report is also recorded in 1 Chronicles 22:8 and 28:3 and in 1 Kings 5:17.
+Nathan later endorses Solomon, a son of David, as David's successor (1 Kings 1–2) and the constructor of the First Temple in Jerusalem.

-The second oracle (verses 8–16) addresses a different issue, succession to David's throne, linked to the first by the same historical setting (verses 1–3) and by employing the word bayit ("house") in two different ways: David was not allowed to build for YHWH a 'house' (bayit, verses 5, 6, 13), but YHWH was going to establish for David a 'dynasty' (bayit, verses 11, 16; thus, "house" of David).
-The core message of the second oracle is as follows: David had been called by God (verse 9) and protected against his enemies and made into a great name (verse 10); God would raise up his son to succeed him and would establish his kingdom (verse 12) and he would enjoy the status of God's son (verse 14).
-Additional elements are God's care of the people of Israel (verses 10–11), the eternity of David's kingdom (verses 13,16) and the contrast between David and Saul (verses 14b–15).
+The second oracle (verses 8–16) focuses on the issue of succession to David's throne.
+It connects to the first oracle through the same historical context (verses 1–3) and the use of the word bayit (בַּיִת) in two distinct ways: David was not permitted to build a "house" for YHWH (verses 5, 6, and 13), but YHWH would establish a "house", or dynasty, for David (verses 11, 16), referring to the house of David.

+The core message of the second oracle is as follows: David had been called by God (verse 9) and protected against his enemies and made into a great name (verse 10); God would raise up his son to succeed him and would establish his kingdom (verse 12), and he would enjoy the status of God's son (verse 14).
+Additional elements are God's care of the people of Israel (verses 10–11), the eternity of David's kingdom (verses 13 and 16), and the contrast between David and Saul (verses 14b–15).
 The combined theme of David's greatness and the certainty of succession can be found in between this oracle and other texts, such as Psalm 89 by Ethan the Ezrahite.

-In 1 Kings 5:3–4, Solomon explained that while David was given "rest" from his enemies, it was not to the higher degree of "rest" given to Solomon, with neither "adversary nor misfortune" to impede the Temple's construction, as the fulfillment of God's covenant to 'give Israel rest from its adversaries' (Deuteronomy 12:10 and 25:19), to 'fight Israel's battles' (Deuteronomy 3:22), and to 'bestow on them the Promised Land'.
+In 1 Kings 5:3–4, Solomon explained that while David was given "rest" from his enemies, it was not to the higher degree of "rest" given to Solomon, with neither "adversary nor misfortune" to impede the Temple's construction, as the fulfillment of God's promise to "give Israel rest from its adversaries", to "fight Israel's battles", and to "bestow on them the Promised Land".

 Verses 1–2

-^{1} Now it came to pass when the king was dwelling in his house, and the Lord had given him rest from all his enemies all around, ^{2} that the king said to Nathan the prophet, "See now, I dwell in a house of cedar, but the ark of God dwells inside tent curtains."
+^{1}Now it came to pass when the king was dwelling in his house, and the had given him rest from all his enemies all around, ^{2} that the king said to Nathan the prophet, "See now, I dwell in a house of cedar, but the Ark of God dwells inside tent curtains."